Key Takeaways:

 Think of it like bookmarking your place in a book before picking up another.
 Skip the bookmark, and you’re lost.

-Here’s the catch.
+Here’s the catch!
 This switching process doesn’t directly execute user code, it only manages process state transitions.
-That’s why context switch time is seen as pure context switch overhead.
+That’s why context switch time is seen as pure context switch overhead in OS, since the CPU spends cycles saving and restoring states without doing actual productive work.

 Some processors are built to handle this better.
-Let’s see context switching in os with an example.
+Let’s see context switching in os with another example now!
 CPUs like Sun UltraSPARC come with multiple sets of registers to reduce context switch time.
 Instead of saving and loading data every time, the system just flips a pointer to a different register set.

 Why Do We Need Context Switching in OS?

-Context switching in OS enables your CPU to rapidly switch between tasks, as if it’s only doing one thing at a time.
+Context switching in Operating System enables your CPU to rapidly switch between tasks, as if it’s only doing one thing at a time.
 It’s one of the reasons why your system responds quickly and can multitask with multiple applications running in the background.

 Here’s why it matters more: